 - Identify faculty you would like to serve as your major professor and why.

 Students applying to the PGG program should meet the following academic standards:

 - A “B” overall grade point average (3.1 on a 4 point scale)

 - TOEFL minimums: internet-based: 80; computer-based: 213; paper-based: 550- or -IELTS: minimum 6.5(TOEFL nor IELTS not required of US permanent residents or US naturalized citizens; can be waived by the Graduate School if student attended a university where English is the language of instruction)

 The PGG Admissions Committee begins reviewing applications in early February, so students who wish to be considered for graduate assistantships should have a complete application submitted by February 1 for the upcoming fall term.
 Graduate Assistantship decisions are made by the end of March.

 The following application and decision deadlines have been established for the upcoming entry terms:

-* Students seeking assistantships should submit all required admissions materials by February 1st for full consideration.
+* Students seeking departmental funding should submit all required admissions materials by February 1st for full consideration.

 Please note that International students must have a decision on their applications no later than the deadlines indicated for the terms shown above.
 Any decisions made after these timeframes need to be approved in advance and on a case-by-case basis, by the Graduate School’s International Graduate Student Services staff.
 The contact email is firstname.lastname@example.org.